 Kawagoe, known as little Edo for its nostalgic atmosphere from Edo period, with the famous Toki no Kane (The Bell of Time) as the landmark of the city, is a popular daytrip form Tokyo.
 Kawagoe Hikawa Shrine has been historically worshipped for marital happiness, happy relationships, and matchmaking, and still today it is a very popular place especially for singles who wish to find a good partner.

 If you like to spend time in nature, you can enjoy river boat cruise and water activities on the Arakawa River in Nagatoro located in the mountains of western Saitama Prefecture.
 In winter, the icicles of Misotsuchi in Chichibu City can be enjoyed.
 Other most visited spots in Saitama Prefecture include Matsuri-no-yu that is a hot spring facility in front of Seibu-Chichibu Station, Chichibu Shrine, and Chichibu Meisen Museum.

-Take a (virtual) guided tour!
+Take guided tours!

-Hopefully you found this overview of the Kanto region useful and do you feel ready to explore the region!
+Hopefully you found this overview of the Kanto region useful and you feel ready to explore the region!
 To make the best out of your experience, we recommend you take a guided tour to one or more of the destination that we have mentioned above.
 Or maybe you have another place that you’d like to discover.
 In any case we would be delighted to show you around!